 Unfortunately, we come across too many small and even medium-sized businesses that are either not sharing any images on their website or social media profiles, or the ones they do are doing more harm than good.
 Remember, your online presence is all about building trust with potential customers.
 Everything you present about your business online is sending messages to customers about who you are.

-WIth that in mind, what do you think blurry, pixelated photos are saying about your business?
+With that in mind, what do you think blurry, pixelated photos are saying about your business?
 The answer is; nothing good.

-When thinking about social media for small business, quality, high-resolution images are imperative to showcasing your business’s professionalism, and encouraging potential customers to see you as a trustworthy business they would like to engage.
+When thinking about social media for small business, quality, high-resolution images are imperative to showcase your business’s professionalism, and encouraging potential customers to see you as a trustworthy business they would like to engage.
 Sharing photos could be as simple as posting photo updates and product displays on Facebook and Instagram or on a thriving website.
 But how do you manage to get these high-quality, client-winning images without paying a professional photographer to chase you around all day?

 Take a look at our comprehensive guide to taking photos on your smartphone for business: